Kattamayo440/monsters-rolodex/README.md

 # monsters-rolodex

-A simple application created using React
+A simple Rolodex application made using React.